So, you are planning to build your own chicken coop.

 If you live in an urban setting, make sure the zoning laws allow you to put up a coop in your yard and keep chickens.

-Sadly, there are many municipalities that do not allow chickens in the town or village, or they only allow a certain number of hens.
+Sadly, many municipalities do not allow chickens in the town or village or only allow a certain number of hens.
 There are likely to be rules about where you can place your coop also – such as a minimum of six feet from the neighbors’ fence.

 The Best Automatic Chicken Coop Door Opener & Door Kits